• Skip to primary navigation

 Added nuts, pineapple, and carrots to the mixture in the bowl.
 Mixing the cake batter using a spatula.

-Let the cake cool completely before frosting.
-You can cool it faster in the fridge while you make the frosting.
+Allow the cake to cool completely before frosting.
+To speed up the cooling process, you can place it in the fridge while preparing the frosting.

 Spreading the cake batter onto the pan.
 Baked carrot sheet cake in the pan.